 Combined WithEverest Base Camp Trek, Mera Peak Climbing

-Reaching from the southernmost tip of Lhotse Shar mountain, Island Peak is an extension of the ridge.
-A British team training to climb Mount Everest first reached the southwest top in 1953.
-1956 was the first ascent to the main summit.
+Rising from the southernmost tip of Lhotse Shar, Island Peak is an extension of the ridge.
+The summit was first reached by a British team training for an Everest expedition in 1953, while the main summit was successfully ascended in 1956.

 2. Mera Peak (6,476 m/21,247 ft)